Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Allison picked up the envelope and handed it to her.
 "Read it."

 "*Wow* this is formal.
-Allison Charity Isobelle Buehler, care of Moses Byron Group interstellar, Omaha…"
+Allison Charity Isobelle Buehler, care of Moses Byron Group interstellar, Omaha..."

 "The other side, baby."

 "Oh, right."

 Xiù turned it over and blinked at the return stamp - an address in Salt Lake City.
 "J.M.
-Buehler…"
+Buehler..."

 "Jacob Michael.
-That’s my father’s…" Allison ran a hand through her hair.
+That’s my father’s..."
+Allison ran a hand through her hair.
 "Jesus, after all these years, he’s *still* using the same fucking business stamp."

 Julian gave her a squeeze, stood up and made coffees without commenting.